emy3/budgie/README.md

    git clone https://github.com/yourusername/your-repo.git
    cd your-repo

+## 🛠 Built With

+- **Tauri** 🦁: A framework for building lightweight, secure desktop applications using web technologies.
+- **React** ⚛️: A JavaScript library for building user interfaces, enabling efficient component-based architecture.
+- **TypeScript** 📜: A typed superset of JavaScript that improves developer productivity and code quality.
+- **Vite** ⚡: A modern build tool that provides a fast development environment and optimized builds.

 ## 🤝 Contributing

 Contributions are welcome!
 Please create a pull request or open an issue for any improvements or suggestions.